 Professional credentials: BN (with distinction), MN (health promotion, program evaluation), PhD (sexual health promotion, adult learning, street-involved youth), RN

-Statement of knowledge/skills/experience: Wendi Lokanc-Diluzio (She/Her/Hers) has worked in public health since 1997.
-Since 2002, Wendi has worked as a sexual and reproductive health specialist for Alberta Health Services, where she provides leadership in the area of child and youth sexual health promotion, service provider education and training, and program evaluation, and research.
-Wendi is currently a co-investigator with the University of Calgary, Faculty of Nursing, and a lecturer with the University of Lethbridge and the University of Alberta.
+Statement of knowledge/skills/experience: Wendi Lokanc-Diluzio (She/Her/Hers) has focused her nursing career in public health since 1997.
+From 2002-2021, Wendi has worked as a sexual and reproductive health specialist for Alberta Health Services, where she provided leadership in the area of child and youth sexual health promotion, service provider education and training, and program evaluation, and research.
+Wendi is currently an assistant professor with the University of Lethbridge, Faculty of Health Sciences and a co-investigator with the University of Calgary, Faculty of Nursing.